edgardomortiz/vcf2phylip/README.md

   -i FILENAME, --input FILENAME
                         Name of the input VCF file, can be gzipped -m MIN_SAMPLES_LOCUS, --min-samples-locus MIN_SAMPLES_LOCUS
-                        Minimum of samples required to be present at a locus, default=4 since is the minimum for phylogenetics.
+                        Minimum of samples required to be present at a locus (default=4)
   -o OUTGROUP, --outgroup OUTGROUP
                         Name of the outgroup in the matrix.
 Sequence will be written as first taxon in the alignment.